romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 npm i -D rake-db
 ```

-Add a script file somewhere to your project, ensure it's located in one of `include` locations of your `tsconfig.json`.
+Add a script file somewhere to your project, and ensure it's located in one of `include` locations of your `tsconfig.json`.

 For example, it could be located in `scripts/db.ts` in your project.

 Since the configuration is done in a regular TypeScript, it's possible to perform any logic and use any configuration tools to specify database connection options.

-In following example `dotenv` is used and configured to first get env variables from `.env.local` and then to get them from `.env` file.
+In the following example, `dotenv` is used and configured to first get env variables from `.env.local` and then to get them from the `.env` file.

 ```ts
 // scripts/db.ts